 In the case of inclement weather, Franklin will announce delays or closures when deemed necessary by the Executive Director.
 Information regarding school closings or delays will be sent directly to all families via text and email.
 Closures and delays will also be announced on the school website and via WLOS.
-Please note that Franklin may not follow school closings or delays of Buncombe County, Asheville City, or other neighboring districts.
+Franklin does not follow school closings or delays of Buncombe

+County, Asheville City, or other neighboring districts.
 It is important that all contact information be kept up-to-date to ensure accurate and timely notification of school closures.